 Let’s get to it!

-1. Use RafflePress to Setup Your Giveaway
+Step 1.
+Use RafflePress to Setup Your Giveaway

-The first step is to pick a giveaway tool to make running your blog contest easy and efficient.
+The first step is to pick a blog giveaway tool to make running your blog contest easy and efficient.
 There’s a wide range of contest tools available, and if you’d like an overview, check out our comparison of Rafflecopter vs. Gleam vs. RafflePress here.

-Even better, the ready-made contest templates help you get up and running with just a few clicks.
+The ready-made contest templates help you get up and running with just a few clicks.
 To help you get started, here’s everything you need to know to create an online contest with RafflePress.

-2. Clearly Define Your Prize
+Step 2.
+Clearly Define Your Prize

 For example, blogs based on book reviews can consider running a book giveaway with an amazon gift card, or if you’re a beauty blogger, a bundle of big-ticket beauty products would be an excellent prize.